offen/docker-volume-backup/README.md

 ```

-The backup procedure is guaranteed to wait for all `pre` commands to finish.
+The backup procedure is guaranteed to wait for all `pre` or `post` commands to finish before proceeding.
 However there are no guarantees about the order in which they are run, which could also happen concurrently.

 ### Encrypting your backup using GPG